KikiTechie/hello_world/README.md

 # hello_world
-A student trying to learn all I can
+A student trying to learn all that I can